FrankUrbainsky/file-away/readme.txt

 = I installed the latest update and now the TinyMCE button has disappeared from my page editor.
 What gives? = Yeah, that's a weird bug with WordPress's auto-update process that occurs sometimes.
 To fix, just download the plugin manually and install it via FTP or something.
 == Changelog ==
+= 2.3.1 =
+* Important bug fix for directory tree and manager mode tables.
+In my last release I had removed a single period (.) from the code, and I just realized this caused the breadcrumb navigation atop the tables to stop working.
+So, my bad.
+It's fixed now.
+I'm working on a major overhaul of the plugin, but had to get this fix pushed so you can start navigating backwards again.
+Because what is life if it isn't going forwards and backwards, forwards and backwards.
 = 2.3 =
 * Added second audio player option for audio playback.
 The new alternative will go in the filename column, and has a full control panel.
 To utilize, just use playback="extended".
 For backwards compatibility, playback="anything_else" will be rendered as a the original compact version in the filetype column.
 * Added option to restrict the ability to create/delete/rename sub-directories to specified user roles.
 In other words, you can give a user access to manage/rename/delete files in their own directory, but not to create/rename/delete their own directories.
 By default, anyone with manager mode access will have directory management access.